ADSLAB-URyukyu/scs-sars-cov-2/README.md

-# Supplementary Information for Article ''Self and nonself short constituent sequences of amino acids in the SARS-CoV-2 proteomes for vaccine development''
 This site provides the following supplementary information
  * Source Codes for Human SCS Analysis,
  * Source Codes for SARS-CoV2 SCS Analysis,